jordanhanx/risc-game/README.md

 Each territory produces a number of food and technology resources.

 Each player has the option to move, attack, research, and upgrade.
 - ***Move***: specify the level and the number of armies to move, the source territory, and the destination territory.
-This order costs food resources.
+This order costs food resources. (command + M or click on two territories to make the Move)
 - ***Attack***: specify the level and the number of armies to attack, the source territory, and the destination territory.
-Each attack costs food resources as a function of the number of armies attacking and distance between the two territories.
+Each attack costs food resources as a function of the number of armies attacking and distance between the two territories. (command + A or click on two territories to make the Attack)
 - ***Research***: an order to increase the "technology level" of the player.
 Each research costs resources.
 Upgrade will be effective in the next round.
 - ***Upgrade***: specify the level and number of armies to upgrade, the target territory.
 Upgrading a unit increases its combat bonuses in combat resolution.
-This order costs technology resources.
+This order costs technology resources. (command + U or click on one territory twice to make the Upgrade)
-- ***Build***: specify what to build(bomb or )the target territory to build equipment on
+- ***Build***: specify what to build(bomb or )the target territory to build equipment on. (command + K)

 ## New feature specification
 --